Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Numerical Examples

-We next discuss how we can determine the single optimal $\rho_{\ast}$ for the vehicles in $S_Q$.
-Since our optimization problem depends on cases (A)--(C), we need to choose or derive a single $\rho$ that can be optimal for the vehicles in the $S_Q$ from these solutions.
-Figure~\ref{fig:exp-4} compares results of the values of $D(\rho_\ast)$ in all three cases with different $\lambda$.
-We also plotted $D(\rho_c)$ in cases (A) and (B) as the dashed and dotted lines, respectively, where $\rho_c$ is equal to $\rho_{\ast}$ in case (C).
-In addition, we fixed $N = 25$.
-We can see from the figure that $D(\rho_\ast)$ and $D(\rho_c)$ took similar values when $\lambda$ was smaller than $40$.
-This fact is supported by Fig.~\ref{fig:exp-3}, in which $D(\rho)$ was insensitive to $\rho$ around $\rho_\ast$.
-Therefore, by adopting $\rho_c$ to determine the broadcast rate of all vehicles in $S_Q$, we can roughly maximize $D(\rho)$ in all the cases if the traffic intensity in the running segment is not high.
-We now evaluate the impact of $\lambda$ on $\rho_\ast$ in case (C), i.e., $\rho_c$.
+We also evaluate the impact of $\lambda$ on $\rho_\ast$.
 Figure~\ref{fig:exp-4-2} shows the results for $D(\rho)$ of approximate and exact analysis in case (C) when varying $\lambda$.
 From the figure, we can see that $\rho_\ast$ increased subject to $\lambda$.
-The figure also shows that the approximate values for $\rho_{\ast}$ again fitted well to those from the exact analysis.
 Recall here that $\lambda$ is the key parameter for determining the optimal $\rho$ (see Section~\ref{subsec-optimize}).
-As a result, the results in Figures~\ref{fig:exp-4} and \ref{fig:exp-4-2} show that we can determine the optimal broadcast rate for all the vehicles in $S_Q$ by only observing the traffic intensity $\lambda$.
+As a result, the results in Figures~\ref{fig:exp-4} and \ref{fig:exp-4-2} show that we can determine the optimal broadcast rate of the vehicles in $S_Q$ by only observing the traffic intensity $\lambda$ because it is almost insensitive to cases (A)--(C) and the queue length.